TRACEY T. SUTTON, PH.D.

 Nova Southeastern University Outreach Programs supported in Sutton Lab

-• Oceanic Ecology Lab Internship Program (2016-pres): Undergraduate and graduate students learn oceanographic techniques while helping with DEEPEND consortium research.
-Program alumnae: Eva Paulus (Barry University; Summer 2016); B. Brule, S. Shore, N. Slayden, A. Slofkis, and D. Tourani (NSU HCNSO).
+Oceanic Ecology Lab Internship Program (2016-pres): Undergraduate and graduate students learn oceanographic techniques while helping with DEEPEND consortium research.
+Program alumnae: Eva Paulus (Barry University); B. Brule, K. Lim, O. North-Menthonnex, S. Shore, N. Slayden, A. Slofkis, and D. Tourani (NSU HCAS).

-• University School Science Research Mentorship Program (2015): Multi-week high school internship where exception students receive hands-on training and participate in lab research.
+University School Science Research Mentorship Program: Multi-week high school internship where exception students receive hands-on training and participate in lab research.

-• St. Thomas University Science Internship Program (2014): Semester-long program where STU undergrads receive course credit for participating in laboratory research at the HCNSO Guy Harvey Oceanographic Center.
+St. Thomas University Science Internship Program: Semester-long program where STU undergrads receive course credit for participating in laboratory research at the Guy Harvey Oceanographic Research Center.

 2019 Provost's Award for Research and Scholarship - Nova Southeastern University